Gongfu tea: History

 Attention to tea-making quality has been a classic Chinese tradition.
 All teas, loose tea, coarse tea, and powdered tea have long coexisted with the "imperially appointed compressed form".
 By the end of the 14th century, the more naturalistic "loose leaf" form had become a popular household product and by the Ming era, loose tea was put to imperial use.

 The related teaware that is the tea pot and later the gaiwan lidded cup were evolved.
-It is believed that the gongfu tea preparation approach began only in around the 18th century.
-Some scholars think that it began in Wuyi in Fujian, where the production of oolong tea for export began; others believe that it was the people in Chaozhou in the Chaoshan area in Guangdong started this particular part of the tea culture.
+It is believed that the gongfu approach began around the AD 18th century.
+Some scholars think that it began in Wuyi (Bohea) Mountains in Fujian, where the production of oolong tea for export began; others believe that it was the people of Chaozhou in the Chaoshan area in Guangdong started this particular part of the tea culture.

-Oral history from the 1940s still referred to Gongfu Cha as Chaoshan Gongfu Cha.
+Oral history from the 1940s still referred to gongfu tea as "Chaoshan gongfu tea".
 It is likely that regardless of the earliest incidence of the approach, the place that first successfully integrated it into daily life was Chaoshan area.
 Chaozhou is recognized by some as the capital of gongfu tea.

-Chemistry and physics
+Water preparation

-In essence, what is desired in Gongfu Cha is a brew that tastes good and is satisfying to the soul.
-Tea masters in China and other Asian tea cultures study for years to perfect this method.
+In essence, what is desired in gongfu tea is a brew that tastes good and is satisfying to the soul.
+Tea masters in China and other East Asian tea cultures study for years to perfect this method.
 However, method alone will not determine whether a great cup of tea will be produced.
 Essentially, two things have to be taken into consideration: chemistry and temperature.

 Water chemistry

-Water should be given careful consideration when conducting Gongfu Cha.
+Water should be given careful consideration when performing gongfu tea.
 Water which tastes or smells bad will adversely affect the brewed tea.
 However, distilled or extremely soft water should never be used as this form of water lacks minerals, which will negatively affect the flavor of the tea and so can result in a "flat" brew.
 For these reasons, most tea masters will use a good clean local source of spring water.
 If this natural spring water is not available, bottled spring water will suffice.
 Yet high content mineral water also needs to be avoided.
 It is said that hard water needs to be filtered although the mineral content of even very hard water is solvated, and no amount of filtering will affect it.

 Temperature

-During the process of Gongfucha, the tea master will first determine the appropriate temperature for the tea being used, in order to extract the aroma of the tea.
-An optimal temperature must be reached and maintained.
+During the process of gongfu tea, the tea preparer will determine the appropriate temperature for the tea being used in order to extract the desired flavors and aromas.
+This temperature must be reached and maintained.
 The water temperature depends on the type of tea used.